 For homemade creamy beverages, try the Coco-Nog recipe in my book Go Dairy Free: The Guide & Cookbook.
 Or mix things up with my Wild Blueberry Egg Nog.
 The latter includes tested “just dairy free” and vegan options.

-Many mixed drinks, such as White Russians and Irish Mints, may sound wonderfully warming when Jack Frost decides to ice over your nose, but their creamy draw is derived from milk.
-Beyond the obvious beverages, use great caution when ordering mixed drinks in bars and restaurants and be sure to relay your no milk desires to the bartender.
-Some may add a splash of milk, cream, or a creamy spirit to a typically dairy-free blend for added luxury.
+White Russians and Irish Mints may sound wonderfully warming when Jack Frost decides to ice over your nose.
+But their creamy draw is derived from milk.
+Beyond these more obvious beverages, use great caution when ordering mixed drinks in bars and restaurants.
+Always relay your no milk desires to the bartender.
+Some may add a splash of milk, cream, or a creamy spirit to a typically dairy-free alcohol blend.
 If they aren’t aware of your free-from needs, then you may unfortunately discover milk hidden within.

 For more great Dairy-Free Alcohol Options (including recipes!), see my other post: Which Alcohol is “Safe” for Making Dairy-Free Drinks?